 There's an internal battery, which you can hide inside the seat post.
 Worried about it going flat?
 It’s good for a claimed 2,000km between charges.
 That’s lots of riding.
 Apart from charging the battery, there is very little to go wrong with Di2, and it’s actually really well suited to winter riding and long distance rides through demanding conditions.

 If your budget won't stretch to the electronic version of Dura-Ace 11- or 12-speed, the mechanical 11-speed version is by no means second best — it's still a superb ensemble.
 The 9100 group offered one of the widest range of options Shimano has ever offered in road bike components, including a power meter, hydraulic disc brakes, a wider gear range and an increased selection of wheels.

 The 9100 group features derailleurs that use design features that originally appeared on Shimano's mountain bike parts to reduce the chance that the rear mech will get damaged in a crash.
 Just one rear derailleur will handle any gear system you choose, including the new 11-30 cassette.

 Shimano's rival SRAM has offered power meters since it acquired Quarq in 2011.
 With the 9100 group Shimano added a very tidy power meter to its collection.
 How tidy?
 You can see in the pic to the right that the electronics are barely visible.

 The inclusion of hydraulic disc brakes in the Dura-Ace line shows how completely Shimano has embraced road bike discs.
 Previously Dura-Ace equipped bikes with discs had to use Shimano's non-series brakes and levers; now they match.

 If you're using rim brakes, the 9100 Dura-Ace calipers have been subtly redesigned so they'll accommodate 28mm tyres.

-Buy Shimano Dura-Ace if you're racing or doing mega distances and you want the best mechanical shifting.
+Buy mechanical Shimano Dura-Ace if you're racing or doing mega distances and you want the best mechanical shifting the component giant currently offers.